getian107/MGBB-QC/README.md

 	* Harmonize study data with HRC/1KG data
 	* Convert plink to vcf by chromosome

-* Send related European samples to Michigan server for imputation (using HRC as the reference panel)
+* Send European samples to Michigan server for imputation (using HRC as the reference panel)

 * Post-imputation QC (converting vcf dosages to plink hard-call genotypes; `scripts 18-20`)
 	* INFO score/Imputation R2 >0.6
 	* MAF (based on imputed dosages) >0.5%
+	* HWE >1e-10
+	* SNP-level call rate >0.98

 ## Summary of pre-imputation QC